To say mobile eCommerce is booming, would be an understatement.

 You need to know what your users are looking for in a marketplace app.
 The only way you can know what the user wants it to gather consumer insights.

-There’s heaps of data lying around the internet and odds are somebody, somewhere, has already conducted a research in your particular niche.
-Use them, there’s no shame in benefitting from other people’s experience and efforts.
+There are heaps of data lying around the internet and odds are somebody, somewhere, has already conducted research in your particular niche.
+Use them, there’s no shame in benefitting from other people’s experiences and efforts.

 All the features recommended above are based on actual consumer insights.
-This is why we’re certain, if you include these features into your ecommerce app, it’ll be an instant and huge success.
+This is why we’re certain, if you include these features in your eCommerce app, it’ll be an instant and huge success.

 And, that’s exactly what we did when we developed Throne, a marketplace app for sneaker and streetwear lovers.
 Our emphasis and focus on the user helped us create an app that’s loved and has been downloaded by more than 600,000 people.